 The Board of Directors makes decisions on important managerial matters and supervises business execution in accordance with laws and regulations, the Articles of Incorporation, and the Rules of the Board of Directors.

 In order to fully discuss the direction and the medium- to long-term perspective of AICA's corporate strategies, the Board of Directors has clearly defined matters to be discussed at and the decision authority of the Board of Directors and its subordinate meeting bodies in the Regulations on Meeting Bodies, the Regulations on Approvals (Ringi) and the Regulations on Management of Affiliated Companies to engage in swift decision-making.
 At the same time, the Board of Directors has introduced an executive officer system to establish the separation of business execution and delegate its authority.
-Furthermore, since the transition to a Company with Audit and Supervisory Committee, it has become possible to delegate the decision-making authority of the Board of Directors, AICA is striving to further expedite managerial decision-making and execution.
+Furthermore, since the transition to a Company with Audit and Supervisory Committee, it has become possible to delegate the decision-making authority of the Board of Directors on business execution to directors.
+Under the appropriate supervision of the Board of Directors, AICA is striving to further expedite managerial decision-making and execution.